 …Jesus stood and cried out, saying, “If anyone thirsts, let him come to Me and drink.
 He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water.”
 But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified.
 (John 7:37-39)

+The world is shaking all around us and can make you wonder what will come tomorrow.
 Almost every human dilemma at a personal level can be categorized as either fear (emotional difficulty), or doubt (intellectual difficulty).
 Our emotions and intellect constitute our soul and govern the choices we make (our will).
 Doubt, fear, and inner turmoil—compounded by things that happen to people throughout the course of their lives—are real hindrances that oppose your peace and deteriorate your confidence.
 The Holy Spirit desires to reach down inside of us, remove obstructions to our wholeness, and heal our pain.
 He wants to fill our souls with God’s peace, but there’s a distinct way in which that peace flows.

 When Jesus spoke about rivers of living water, He was speaking about the Holy Spirit.
 The indwelling of the Spirit is given to us at the time we receive Jesus.
 The overflow of the Spirit has to do with when we receive the gift of the Holy Spirit at the dimension that He comes from Jesus with power.
 The Book of Acts makes very clear: repent, be baptized, and you shall receive the gift of the Holy Spirit, who then gives us gifts to answer specific needs.
 There’s no more outstandingly manifested flow than that seen in Acts 2—manifest evidence of the Spirit of God working in people.